Convergence to Utility Maximization and the Indifference Hypothesis: Convergence to Rationality, One Round at a Time

 Indeed, the relevant proportions nearly doubled from 34\% to 57.5\% and from 24\% to 40\%, respectively, between the first and fifth rounds ($p<0.001$ in both cases).
-Notably, moreover, the proportion of strict-preference ordinal utility maximizers who are also expected-utility maximizers is relatively stable across rounds, and in the range of 61\% -- 70\%.
-This suggests that subjects' ability to learn to comply with the general principles of rational choice is positively associated with their ability to do so for the more specialised principles of rational choice under risk.
-In addition, the proportions of \textit{approximate} ordinal utility maximizers, defined as those who are at most one decision away from perfect conformity with that model (i.e., with an HM score less than or equal to one),\footnote{\cite{echenique-imai-saito23} have recently suggested an alternative approximation criterion that is distinct from Houtman-Maks and applies to data from budget-constrained demand under uncertainty.
-Another alternative to HM is the Swaps index proposed and axiomatically characterised in \cite{apesteguia-ballester15}, which could be thought of as further penalizing how many positions away each mistaken choice is from what the rational choice would be at the respective menu under the postulated optimal preference ordering.
-This is an interesting additional measure that was computed, for example, on the active-choice experimental data in \cite{CCGT22}.
-We do not use it here because we view it as being more suitable for datasets where the menu collection is (approximately) symmetric in the sense that menus of different sizes appear an equal number of times.
-This is not so in our experiment, as there are 9 binary, 4 ternary and 2 quaternary menus, potentially biasing the Swaps index downwards relative to the symmetric ideal.
-A more detailed analysis of this issue is outside the scope of this paper.} are relatively high and also increasing throughout, from 56\% initially to 78.5\% finally ($p<0.001$).\footnote{In simulations with uniform-random behaving subjects on this collection of menus, the 2.5th percentile in the HM score distribution is 2 decisions.
+Notably, the proportion of strict-preference ordinal utility maximizers who are also expected-utility maximizers is relatively stable across rounds, ranging from 61\% to 70\%.
+This suggests that subjects' ability to learn to comply with the general principles of rational choice is positively associated with their ability to comply with the more specialised principles of rational choice under risk.
+In addition, the proportions of \textit{approximate} ordinal utility maximizers, defined as those who are at most one decision away from perfect conformity with that model (i.e., with an HM score less than or equal to one), are relatively high and also increasing throughout, from 56\% initially to 78.5\% finally ($p<0.001$).\footnote{In simulations with uniform-random behaving subjects on this collection of menus, the 2.5th percentile in the HM score distribution is 2 decisions.
 This suggests that our approximation threshold of one decision is unlikely to have been reached by human subjects who behaved randomly.} Furthermore, the distribution of subjects' HM scores is also shifted significantly to the left in the last 15 compared to the first 15 decisions, down from 1.45 to 0.86 decisions away from rationality, on average ($p<0.001$).